 Most companies are required to carry workers' compensation insurance in Spartanburg, South Carolina.
 In most cases, if you are injured on the job, you should be covered under your employer’s insurance regardless of whether you were at fault for the injury.
 Sometimes individuals are injured on the job by a third-party who is not their employer.
 This can occur if a person is driving on the job and gets into an accident or it can happen if someone is injured due to the actions of another company or its employees.
 A workers' compensation lawyer in Spartanburg, South Carolina can review your case to help you understand your options.
 If your claim has been denied, or if you have not received the medical treatment or recovery you believe you deserve to cover your medical expenses, lost wages, and rehabilitation expenses, contact the Hammack Law Firm—Spartanburg, South Carolina workers' compensation attorneys.
 We are here to help you.

 Protect Your Rights

 Laws regarding workers' compensation are changing.
 Employers may try to find ways to reduce the amount of money they must pay in benefits.
 If you feel like your injury hasn’t been properly classified or believe you may deserve more benefits, protect yourself.
-If your company is refusing to file a claim on your behalf or if you are having difficulty making a recovery, the Hammack Law Firm is a workers' compensation law firm in Spartanburg, South Carolina that can help you.
+If your company is refusing to file a claim on your behalf or if you are having difficulty making a recovery, the Hammack Law Firm can help you.
 Don’t be intimidated or give up important rights.
 You may only have a limited amount of time to seek the compensation you deserve.
 Contact the Hammack Law Firm today to learn more.
 864-326-3333.
 Don’t Panic…Call Hammack.